libopenstorage/stork/HOW_TO_BUILD.md

 Make sure you change the environment variables above to match your docker repository.

-To build Torpedo using a docker build container: `make docker-build`
+To build the Torpedo container without deploying: `make container`

 #### To build a specific ginkgo test